Portugal Explorer: Porto to Algarve - 8 Days

 - Taste the best of Porto on a locally guided tasting tour, sampling port wine, traditional Portuguese salt cod fritters and more.

-- Learn about the traditional crafts of southern Portugal on a visit to a cork farm in Alentejo and a winery in Evora – complete with a wine-paired lunch.
+- Learn about the traditional crafts of the Alentejo region during a visit to a cork farm and a winery – complete with a wine-paired lunch.

 Talk to a travel expert